MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-education.md

 ## <a name="exchange-online-features"></a>Exchange Online-Features

-In der folgenden Tabelle sind die Exchange Online-Features aufgeführt, die in office 365 Education-Plänen verfügbar sind.<br><br>
+In der folgenden Tabelle sind die Exchange Online aufgeführt, die in allen Bildungsplänen Office 365 verfügbar sind.<br><br>

 | Feature | Office 365 A1 | Office 365 A3 | Office 365 A5 |
 |:-----|:-----|:-----|:-----|